The French roast is a pretty hot topic in the coffee world. Some delight in the burnt undertones while others completely

-To avoid this in French roasts and coffee in general, look for a Fair Trade label or research the company to see how transparent they are about their sourcing and sustainability.
+To avoid this in French roasts and coffee in general, look for a Fair Trade label on the packaging or research the company to see how transparent they are about their sourcing and sustainability.

-As with some other dark roasts, French roast beans have a tendency to taste bitter.
+As with some other dark roasts, French roast beans tend to taste bitter.
 This is due to the carbonization of fibers within the beans.
-For some dark roasts, this makes for a nice smoky/charcoal flavor that people enjoy.
+For some dark roasts, this makes for a nice smoky, charcoal-like flavor that people enjoy.
 But for French roasts, it often makes for an overpowering bitterness and burnt undertones.

-For French roasts that are on the light side, using a coarser grind and a French press can help bring out the sweeter flavors.
-However, for French roasts that push the limit on the roast scale, this likely won’t do much to solve the bitterness problem.
+For French roasts on the light side, using a coarser grind and a French press can help bring out the sweeter flavors that lie underneath.
+However, for French roasts on the darker end of the roast scale, this likely won’t do much to solve the bitterness problem.

 Oilier beans, like French roasted ones, mean more frequent cleaning of grinders and machines.
-This may be a lesser concern for those of you using other brewing methods, but it’s especially an issue if you are using these beans in an espresso machine, particularly if the grinder is built-in.
-The oils tend to clog the machine, and if these oils are lefts uncleaned and unattended they could eventually damage the machine.
+This may be a lesser concern for those of you using other brewing methods, but it’s especially an issue if you’re using these dark beans in an espresso machine, especially one with a built-in grinder.
+The oils tend to clog the machine, and if left uncleaned, your machine could end up damaged.